DHTMLX/gantt-docs/data/desktop/gantt_instance.md

 ## Other cases

-Probably, apart from the points described above, you will need to implement something else, but we have not tested all possible scenarios with that approach.
+Apart from the points described above, you probably will need to implement some other options, but we have not tested all possible scenarios of this approach yet.